fernandofot/ecommerce-monitoring-app/README.md

     * Order Processing Service (.NET / ASP.NET Core): Manages the order lifecycle.

-    * Inventory Service (Node.js): Manages product stock levels.
+    * Inventory Service (Node.js): **(Deferred)** The core functionality of managing product stock is currently handled by the Product Catalog Service.
+A dedicated microservice would be needed for more complex inventory management, such as low-stock alerts or multiple warehouses.

 ## Observability Focus